sara-h-chen/tht-devops-main/deliverables/DecisonsLog.md

 ### Part 2
 - Use `kustomize` to allow for changes at scale: 1. manage `[dev|test|prod]` environments better, and 2. pull/manage changes from upstream projects.
 I think, in a real production system, I would use `kustomize` for managing environments instead of resources, but in this project, the resources were largely the same so I decided to use it here instead.
+- Better observability.
+Due to time constraints, I was only able to install the Prometheus stack, but I was not able to configure it.
+In a real world environment, it is vital to implement alerting on these metrics that will help you understand the health of your cluster, e.g. `node_memory_MemAvailable_bytes`.
+It would also be good to build a dashboard around metrics like CPU/memory utilization, at the cluster/namespace/container levels, to try to identify utilization efficiency.
+- I have never worked with it before, but I would love to see how useful Hubble would be in a production environment, as it could give insight into networking layer in a way that Prometheus would not be able to.